CAHLR/pyBKT/README.md

 [pyBKT Tutorial from LAK Workshop in Google Colab Notebook](https://colab.research.google.com/drive/1Kg6AvXKdSZXoqzSZ5BRHuewyHRMvrZs1 "pyBKT quick start in Colab")

 Based on the work of Zachary A. Pardos (zp@berkeley.edu) and Matthew J. Johnson (mattjj@csail.mit.edu) @ https://github.com/CAHLR/xBKT.
 All-platform python adaptation and optimizations by Anirudhan Badrinath (abadrinath@berkeley.edu).
 Data helpers and other utility functions written by Frederic Wang (fredwang@berkeley.edu).
 Original Python and boost adaptation of xBKT by Cristian Garay (c.garay@berkeley.edu).
-For implementation details, analysis of runtime and data requirements, and model variant replication testing, refer to [pyBKT: An Accessible Python Library of Bayesian Knowledge Tracing Models](https://arxiv.org/abs/2105.00385).
+For implementation details, analysis of runtime and data requirements, and model variant replication testing, refer to:

+Badrinath, A., Wang, F., Pardos, Z.A.
+(2021) [pyBKT: An Accessible Python Library of Bayesian Knowledge Tracing Models](https://educationaldatamining.org/EDM2021/virtual/static/pdf/EDM21_paper_237.pdf).
+In S. Hsiao, & S. Sahebi  (Eds.) *Proceedings of the 14th International Conference on Educational Data Mining* (EDM).
+Pages 468-474.

-pyBKT examples can be found in [pyBKT-examples](https://github.com/CAHLR/pyBKT-examples/ "pyBKT examples") repo.
+Examples from the paper can be found in [pyBKT-examples](https://github.com/CAHLR/pyBKT-examples/ "pyBKT examples") repo.

 ## Requirements
 Python >= 3.5